citymunch/partners.citymunchapp.com/content/documentation.md

 your client supports.
 See the [changelog]({{< relref "getting-started.md" >}}).
 The newest API version is **3**, so new clients should start with `X-CM-MaxVersionSupported: 3`.

+Non-partner developers may simply call the API without identifying their client.

+Partner developers must should an `Authorization` header with the value `Authorization: Partner [API_KEY]`.
+Your API key can be retrieved from your partner portal.
+If your API key becomes compromised, you must notify us immediately so we can blacklist it.

 After a user has logged in via your client, you will be given the a user ID and authentication token that uniquely identify the user.
 Send the headers `X-CM-UserId: (USER_ID)` and `X-CM-AuthToken: (AUTH_TOKEN)` with all requests after the user has logged in.